-- an honours program in biblical studies, leading to a BA (honours) degree - a major in biblical studies leading to a BA degree - a concentration - a minor TWU offers the largest and strongest biblical studies program in Canada, with well-known experts teaching in the department.
-A biblical studies degree offers students the opportunity to explore a variety of critical issues related to the study of the Bible, with a view toward excellence in biblical interpretation and the development of a mature Christian worldview.
-In addition to learning to read the Bible in its original languages (Hebrew and Greek), students learn about the ancient world of the Bible and its writers, the scribal transmission of the biblical text in ancient times, various versions of the Bible (such as the Dead Sea Scrolls and Septuagint), the process of canonization, theories of interpretation, and the early Jewish and Christian traditions that gave rise to the Bible.
+- an honours program in Biblical Studies, leading to a BA (honours) degree - a major in Biblical Studies leading to a BA degree - a concentration - a minor TWU offers the largest and a very well-known and very respected Biblical Studies program in Canada, with foremost experts teaching in the department.
+A Biblical Studies degree offers students the opportunity to explore a variety of critical issues related to the study of the Bible, with a view toward excellence in biblical interpretation and the development of a mature Christian worldview.
+In addition to learning to read the Bible in its original languages (Hebrew and Greek), students learn about the ancient world of the Bible and its writers, the scribal transmission of the biblical text in ancient times, various versions of the Bible (such as the Dead Sea Scrolls, the Septuagint, and the early Greek New Testament), the process of canonization, theories of interpretation, and the early Jewish and Christian traditions that gave rise to the Bible.
 Professors encourage students to explore how the biblical messages of truth, love, and justice apply to daily life.
-Biblical studies graduates have entered various fields such as teaching, ministry, and missions.
-The degree is also excellent preparation for a graduate degree in biblical studies.
+Biblical Studies graduates have entered various fields such as teaching, ministry, and missions.
+The degree is also excellent preparation for a graduate degree in Biblical Studies.
 Note: All Religious Studies courses with a second digit of 0 to 5 are regarded as biblical content courses.
 Courses with a second digit of 6 to 9 are regarded as non-biblical content courses.
 Program Checklists and Requirements:

-- honours program in biblical studies, BA (honours) degree - major in biblical studies, BA degree - concentration and minor in biblical studies Admission to the program requires a cumulative GPA of at least 3.0.
+- honours program in Biblical Studies, BA (honours) degree

+- major in Biblical Studies, BA degree

+- concentration and minor in Biblical Studies

+Admission to the honours program requires a cumulative GPA of at least 3.0.
 Students are required to maintain a GPA of 3.0 in the major throughout the program.

-Programs, Activities, and Facilities Dead Sea Scrolls Institute-The Dead Sea Scrolls Institute at Trinity Western University promotes research in the Qumran scrolls, many of which have been made public only recently.
+Programs, Activities, and Facilities

+Dead Sea Scrolls Institute-The Dead Sea Scrolls Institute at Trinity Western University promotes research in the Qumran scrolls, many of which have been made public only recently.
 Among them are the oldest manuscripts of the Old Testament and many Jewish documents that shed light on the context of Jesus and the early church.
 The Institute hosts regular symposia that share the fruits of this research with the public.
 These proceedings are published in the Department's series, Studies in the Dead Sea Scrolls and Related Literature.

-Holy Land and Asia Minor Tours-The Religious Studies Department regularly offers travel study tours of Israel (which may include Egypt and Jordan), and Asia Minor (which may include Italy and Greece).
-Students can take the tour to receive academic credit for numerous course offerings (including RELS 350 Biblical Archaeology.
+Holy Land and Asia Minor Tours-The

+Religious Studies Department regularly offers travel study tours of Israel (which may include Egypt and Jordan), and Asia Minor (which may include Italy and Greece).
+Students can take the tour to receive academic credit for numerous course offerings.
 This enables students to see the ancient sites and texts related to the biblical period.
-And, by being in the land of the Bible, students discover how the Bible itself is a living Christianity and Culture Department of Religious Studies Craig D. Allert, Ph.D., program coordinator The Department of Religious Studies offers:
+And, by being in the land of the Bible, students discover how the Bible itself is a living document.

+Christianity and Culture

+Department of Religious Studies

+Craig D. Allert, Ph.D., program coordinator

+The Department of Religious Studies offers: